epomatti/azure-psql-vnet/README.md

 As of today, Flexible Server currently does not support Private Endpoints.

+## Setup

+Start by creating a resource group where the resources will be provisioned:

 ```sh
 az group create -n rg-myapp -l brazilsouth
 ```